 For the AYP determination, the additional academic indicator calculation will be used for accountability at the school/LEA levels, but will not be calculated for each subgroup.
 However, for schools/LEAs that must use the "Safe Harbor" provision to achieve AYP for the achievement indicator, the additional academic indicator standard must then be met by the subgroup(s) that failed to achieve AYP on the assessment standards.

-Board action, January 26, 2004
+Board action, January 26, 2004 Board action, December 10, 2009

 7.3 Are the State's academic indicators valid and reliable?